reuk/wayverb/docs_source/microphone.md

 responses, therefore a virtual model is put forward which is capable of simulating these same characteristics.

-In the geometric models, directional information is directly available: each ray has a direction, which can be logged and used to attenuate each contribution according to the receiver polar pattern.
+Directional information is inherent in the geometric models: each ray has a direction, which can be logged and used to attenuate each contribution according to the receiver polar pattern.
 These models already operate in multiple frequency bands, so to model frequency-dependent responses, the receiver can simply use a different directional response per band.
 A novel "offsetting" method has been put forward as an extension to the image-source model, which can reconstruct ITD information.